|

 - This beer has a mascot named Spuds McKenzie.
 Duuh.

-- "The Slurmmaster," who inspects the Slurm for quality seems a lot
+- "The Slurmmaster," who inspects the Slurm for quality seems

 like "The Brewmaster" that Budweiser likes to show in their